Thai Visa Expert has a friendly and efficient team ready to assist you.

 Is a 12 month Multiple Entry Non Immigrant O Visa available from outside the Kingdom?

-When you do re-enter the Kingdom, you should check your new entry stamp carefully to ensure it is correct, as errors cannot be rectified after the event and will effectively invalidate your visa going forward.
+It is advised frequent flyers check new stamp carefully to ensure you have received the correct stamp, as errors can’t be rectified after the event and will effectively invalidate your visa going forward.

 What general documents are required for a Visa Non Immigrant O Thailand?